 Xenses vs Xcaret

-If you only have a limited amount of time, you can read our upcoming Xenses review as well.
+If you only have a limited amount of time, you can read our Xenses review as well.
 (Subscribe to our newsletter above to be informed when that gets posted in the coming days).

 Just across the road from Xcaret, Xenses is a unique park, owned by Xcaret, that delights in shocking your senses.
 If you have around 4 hours to spare (it’s also cheaper than Xcaret) and you’re looking for a different experience, then this newly built park might be for you.